 Anne-Marie and senior teachers at Pilates Movement: Mei Clarke; Kara Dressel and Monica Argenton.
 Guest teachers include Hana Jones; Janet Briggs (Physiotherapist at the Royal Ballet lower school), and practitioners from the Clerkenwell Clinic.

-Accredited by the Pilates Foundation the next comprehensive PYM Teacher Training course starts in September 2018 and ends with the Pilates Foundation exams, which take place in either May/June 2020 or November/December 2020 depending on whether the trainee has completed the 1200 hours.
-Those wishing to complete the Pilates Foundation mat work exam after the first year (July 2019) so that they can start teaching are able to do so.
-This is optional.
+Accredited by the Pilates Foundation the next comprehensive PYM Teacher Training course starts in January 2019 and ends with the Pilates Foundation exams, which take place in either November 2021 or June 2022 depending on whether the trainee has completed the 1200 hours.

 Course lectures and teaching practise span approximately 60 weeks with time at the end of this period to complete teaching practise requirements and written work.
 Course lectures take place over 1 weekend every 3 weeks as follows: